ycechungAI/SWE-agent/docs/installation/migration.md

 * :sparkles: All language models supported using `litellm` (see [models](../installation/keys.md)).
 * :sparkles: Override any configuration option from the command line (see [command line basics](../usage/cl_tutorial.md)).
 * :sparkles: New [command line trajectory inspector](../usage/inspector.md) to scroll few hundreds of trajectories with ease.
+* :sparkles: [New command line interface](../usage/cli.md) with subcommands for running over single issues, batches, and various utility commands.
 * :sparkles: Greatly simplified and cleaned up codebase.
 In particular, the `Agent` class is now much easier to modify.

 If you're familiar with the old SWE-agent, here are the main changes you need to be aware of.